n1k0d49/missinglink-tensorflow-tutorial1/docs/missinglink-tensorflow-tutorial1.md

 ## First Thing’s First

-Let’s head to the MissingLink Keras Tutorial 1 [Github repository](https://github.com/missinglinkai/missinglink-keras-tutorial1), and examine it.
+Let’s head to the MissingLink TensorFlow Tutorial 1 [Github repository](https://github.com/missinglinkai/missinglink-tensorflow-tutorial1), and examine it.
 Notice it contains the program file, `mnist_cnn.py`, and a `requirements.txt` file.
-This code trains a simple convnet on the MNIST dataset (borrowed from [Keras examples](https://github.com/keras-team/keras/blob/master/examples/mnist_cnn.py)).
+This code trains a simple convnet on the MNIST dataset (borrowed from [TensorFlow tutorials](https://github.com/tensorflow/models/tree/master/tutorials/image/mnist)).

 In order for us to make changes, we will need to create a copy of the repo and fetch it to your local development environment.
-Please go ahead and create a fork of the [tutorial repository](https://github.com/missinglinkai/missinglink-keras-tutorial1), by clicking on the fork button.
+Please go ahead and create a fork of the [tutorial repository](https://github.com/missinglinkai/missinglink-tensorflow-tutorial1), by clicking on the fork button.

 ![Fork on Github](../images/fork_repo.png)